R3Conclave/conclave-core-sdk/docs/docs/enclaves.md

 dependencies loaded into an enclave (a fat JAR).

 A measurement hash is pretty unhelpful by itself.
 It's just a large number.
 To be meaningful you must _reproduce_ the measurement from the source code of the enclave.
-With Conclave this is easy as we've fixed everything that might cause two different builds of the same source code to yield a different file.
 When you compile your enclave the measurement hash is calculated and printed.
 By comparing it to what you find inside a remote attestation, you can know the source code of the remote enclave matches what you have locally.